WhereIsLucas/worldSim/README.md

 * The prints are done separately for preys and predators and represented with different colours
 * Predators have a eatingRange of 1 (0.5 did not allow the prey to be eaten)
 * When the predator eats one prey, it gains +1 in energy
-* If the energy of the predator reaches +2, it replicates which gives an additionnal predator
+* If the energy of the predator reaches +2, it replicates which gives an additional predator

 ## Todo

 - [x] Make predators faster than preys
-- [ ]  Allow preys to run away from predators
+- [ ]  Allow preys to run away from predators (Iris)
-- [ ]  Adjust a sensing range for predators (conical form rather than a circle to represent the reality better)
+- [ ]  Adjust a sensing range for predators (conical form rather than a circle to represent the reality better) (Lucas)
-- [ ]  Think about and opt for the best eating range
-- [ ]  Decide when predators can replicate (after one or two preys)
-- [ ]  Review the number of steps because they don't lose enough energy and come back the next day even though they haven't eaten (see with speed as well)
 - [x]  Plot the evolution of predators and preys population
+- [ ] JSON file for parameters (Lucas)
 - [ ]  Potentially find a better random because two creatures overlap when put on the sides far too often (and if it is a predator and a prey, the latter is directly eaten)
 - [ ]  Perhaps make the world a bit smaller (or increase steps per day) ?
 Because the creatures do not even have time to cover half of the plane in a day
+- [ ]  Think about and opt for the best eating range
+- [ ]  Decide when predators can replicate (after one or two preys)
+- [ ]  Review the number of steps because they don't lose enough energy and come back the next day even though they haven't eaten (see with speed as well)

 ## A few ideas :